pyg-team/pytorch-frame/README.md

 ## Library Highlights

 PyTorch Frame emphasizes a tensor-centric API and maintains design elements similar to vanilla PyTorch.
 For those acquainted with PyTorch, adapting to PyTorch Frame is a seamless process.
+Here are our major library highlights:

 * **Versitility with Tabular Data**:
   PyTorch Frame provides inhouse support for multimodal learning on a variety of semantic types, including categories, numbers and text.